Node.js HTTPS: Quick & Easy Guide

 Hence, on a busy server, it is advisable you go for the non-sync form, that is fs.readFile

-• res or response will hold the data we return to the client.
+• res or response object will hold the data we return to the client.

-We have set a statusCode of 200, to indicate a successful response.
+In the callback, we have set a statusCode of 200, to specify a successful response.
 Click here to learn how to Handle the HTTP Status Code like a PRO!

-We can now test if our server is properly set, by running our app:
+We can now test if our server is properly set, by running our app by executing the below command in the terminal.

 node index.js